AdamCottrill/glisDbTools/README.md

 ## Recode PRJ_CD in a Populated Template

 Occasionally, a project code needs to change after some or all of the data has been entered into a template database.
-The referencial integrity built into the template database can make this challenging. the recode_prj_cd() function will automate this task without risk of corrupting the database or losing any data.
+The referential integrity built into the template database can make this challenging. the recode_prj_cd() function will automate this task without risk of corrupting the database or losing any data.